DesG01211517/css-project-jan-2024/README.md

 ## About

-This is a website about..
+This is a website about part of my journey called life.

 It will contain a variety of HTML tags and CSS rules.